AnyPcc: Compressing Any Point Cloud with a Single Universal Model: Introduction

-While prior works~\cite{dupont2021coin,inr-pcc,chen2021nerv} have explored Implicit Neural Representations (INRs) for generalization, their need to train a network from scratch for each instance leads to prohibitive encoding times, hindering their practicality.
-Conversely, while our pre-trained UCM provides a robust foundation, its performance can still degrade when faced with \textit{extreme} OOD samples.
-To overcome both the slowness of INRs and the generalization limits of a fixed pre-trained model, we introduce \textbf{AnyPcc}.
-Our key insight is to synergize a general, powerful pre-trained model with rapid, instance-specific adaptation.
-Specifically, our Instance-Adaptive Fine-Tuning (IAFT) strategy achieves this by updating only a minuscule subset of the network's parameters (the final linear layers), while keeping the vast majority frozen.
-This lightweight process, enabled by the strong priors from our UCM, allows AnyPcc to converge on a highly efficient, instance-specific model in mere seconds.
-Consequently, AnyPcc strikes an exceptional balance between compression performance, generalization, and practical efficiency, as shown in Figure \ref{fig:overview}.
+Although our UCM achieves favorable compression results via large-scale pre-training, its performance still degrades on \textbf{\textit{extreme}} OOD samples.
+Meanwhile, while some works have explored Implicit Neural Representations (INRs) for generalization~\cite{dupont2021coin,inr-pcc,chen2021nerv,huang2025linr}, their requirement to train a unique network from scratch for every instance results in impractically long encoding times.
+Therefore, to transcend the slow encoding time of INRs and the generalization constraints of a fixed pre-trained model, we propose \textbf{AnyPcc}.
+Our key idea is to combine a versatile and powerful pre-trained model with fast, instance-specific adaptation.
+To this end, our Instance-Adaptive Fine-Tuning (IAFT) strategy updates only a minimal subset of the network's parameters (the final linear layers), leaving the vast majority untouched.
+This lightweight procedure enables AnyPcc to converge to an effective instance-specific model within seconds which facilitated by the robust priors of our UCM.
+This approach transcends the slow encoding of traditional INRs and the generalization limits of a fixed pre-trained model, achieving an outstanding balance between compression performance, generalization, and practical efficiency.
+To validate this, we curated a comprehensive training corpus and established a demanding evaluation benchmark that extends far beyond standard test sets, providing a rigorous measure of its real-world viability, as shown in Figure \ref{fig:overview}.
 Our contributions are summarized as follows:

 \begin{itemize}